chenstarx/GoDB.js/README.md

-# Godb
+# Godb.js

-IndexedDB with Intuitive API, bring a comfortable CRUD experience.
+IndexedDB with Intuitive API, bringing a comfortable CRUD experience.

+**Warining**: this project is currently in Alpha status, which means:

+- The software is not stable enough for production
+- Some APIs might have breaking changes in the future.

+TODO：

+- [ ] `Table.find()`
+- [ ] Global error handler for Exceptions
+- [ ] Check `schema` in CRUD operation
+- [ ] Make sure `schema` is sync with database structure

 # install